Provable-Games/tournaments/contracts/PACKAGE_STRUCTURE.md

 Core tournament management functionality that depends on the leaderboard package.

 **Dependencies:**
-- `tournaments_leaderboard`: For leaderboard functionality
+- `leaderboard`: For leaderboard functionality
 - `openzeppelin_token`: For ERC20/ERC721 support
 - `openzeppelin_introspection`: For interface detection